bartholdja/bartholdja.github.io/_posts/2015-09-09-my-first-heroku-app.md

 languages offer packages to turn analyses into interactive web applications: [Shiny](http://shiny.rstudio.com) for R and [Flask](http://flask.pocoo.org) for Python.

-I created this app that pulls data for stock prices for the past month of [Quandl](https://www.google.com/url?q=https%3A%2F%2Fwww.quandl.com%2Fdata%2FWIKI&sa=D&sntz=1&usg=AFrqEzdSDoXsG4-eGvhdKTEjkTaHL1PF1g) and presents different indicators in an interactive plot.
+I created an app that pulls data for stock prices for the past month of [Quandl](https://www.google.com/url?q=https%3A%2F%2Fwww.quandl.com%2Fdata%2FWIKI&sa=D&sntz=1&usg=AFrqEzdSDoXsG4-eGvhdKTEjkTaHL1PF1g) and presents different indicators in an interactive plot.
 The plot uses the [Bokeh package](http://bokeh.pydata.org/en/latest/) and the app was deployed using [Heroku](https://www.heroku.com).

 Check out the final result [here](http://spynx.herokuapp.com).
 The code is on [Github](https://github.com/bartholdja/stockPriceTicker).